j-bellavista-flexidao/.dotfiles/README.md

 ## Notes

 xkbcomp seems to do what i need.
 Now I need to make changes to the symbols so it does what i want.
 Get the primeagen file as template

+Add images using the layout created  using xkb